phetsims/phet-info/doc/interactive-description-technical-guide.md

 Also see `GrabDragInteraction.js` and `KeyboardDragListener.js` for common code keyboard-interaction input listeners.

-### Implementing Interactive Description
+### Web Accessibility Toolkit

-To implement interactive description, follow these thoughts:
+To implement interactive description with best practices . . .

 * When adding options to `Node`, separate pdom-specific options in their own block, labelling them with a `// pdom` comment.